The Republicans are poised to reverse Roe v. Wade! How can you be so cavalier about this?A question I posed to myself in 2006

 There is a right to privacy in the constitution, and the reason this right exists even though it isn’t enumerated is itself a function of constitutional jurisprudence.
 Political pundits talk about how abortion is a litmus test for potential Supreme Court justices.
 If there really were a litmus test when it comes to abortion, it ought to be the constitution that forms it since the constitution is what they swear to uphold.
 The test could be formed of a single question with two possible answers.
 What is the meaning of the ninth and tenth amendments to the constitution?
 The answer to this question could be either unenumerated personal rights and/or limited government power.
 Any potential judge that does not concede the existence of a right to privacy, of a limit to state power, does not have a place on the bench within the US court system.
 They demonstrably do not understand the document that they will be sworn to protect.

 Roe v.
-Wade establishes a right to privacy in jurisprudence.
+Wade utilizes the right to privacy found in previous jurisprudence.
 The findings of all of the cases that involve privacy since that case rely on the findings of Roe for their justification.
 The court will have to find some other basis for privacy as a right in any form if they hope to preserve privacy after reversing Roe.
 Yes, the prospect of reversal of that judicial precedent is that far-reaching.
 To reverse it is to make us all wards of the state and to make all claims to privacy by persons, including the multi-national corporations null and void.
 Pick one.
 Outlaw abortion or lose your ability to talk to your doctor or attorney in confidence.

 Evidence for life